+A play that used to be considered bad etiquette and still is in some old casinos.
+The check raise is a tricky and powerful move when used effectively in poker.
 It is where a player will check (representing weakness) and then re-raise a bet on the same round of betting.
 Let’s took a look at an example:

 Player A raises to £10 before the flop and Player B calls from the big blind.
 The flop comes 7s 8s 3d.
 Player B checks to the initial raiser.
 Player A bets £15 and Player B re-raises to £50.

 Notice Player B checked, then raised the bet hence “check raise”.